 A dispenser or other employee would NOT normally be expected to dispense a Schedule 2 or 3 CD without first checking the dispensed items with a doctor.
-The Dispensing Doctors Associations (DDA) Dispensing Guidance (2019) states that 'it is good practice for the doctor to check all prescriptions for CDs'.
+See The Dispensing Doctors Associations (DDA) for further guidance.

 SOPs should be in place for all aspects of the dispensing process and should include guidance for dispensers on CD prescriptions.